macos86/Universal-IFR-Extractor/README.md

 This fork provides linux prebuit binary.
 If you want to build it by yourself, execute the following:

 `cd Downloads; sudo apt install git cmake; git clone https://github.com/macos86/Universal-IFR-Extractor.git; mkdir build; pushd build; cmake ..; make`

+## Usage

+Extract the Setup.bin PE32 Image section clicking on "Extract Image" when you are using UEFITool (after searching for "CFG Lock") - then save the file as .bin

+After you've done that, use ifrextractor in order to be able to read the .bin file in a .txt format

+`./ifrextract Setup.bin Setup.txt`